mbed-ce/fxload/README.md

 FXLoad is licensed under the GNU General Public License, Version 2.

-The last original version of fxload was published in 2008 by David Brownell at http://linux-hotplug.sourceforge.net.
+The original version of fxload was published from 2001-2008 by David Brownell and others at http://linux-hotplug.sourceforge.net.
 This version is Linux only as it uses Linux-specific ioctls to talk to the device instead of libusb.

 In 2010, Wolfgang Wieser created some patches to make assigning VIDs and PIDs easier [here](https://www.triplespark.net/elec/periph/USB-FX2/eeprom/) (these currently are not merged into this version).